Child custody issues never hassle free. It is indeed complicated.

 - Paternity hearing

-If you are intended to limit the visitation rights by the noncustodial parent, you will require some substantial evidence:-
+If you intend to limit the visitation rights by the noncustodial parent, you will require some substantial evidence:-

-- The individual who has witnessed the non-custodial parent or the member of the non-custodial parent house abuse the child.
+- The individual who has witnessed the disqualify parent or the member of the noncustodial parent house abuse the child.

-- Testifier, who has seen the non-custodial parent or the member of the non-custodial parent home, consumes drugs or the like in the presence of the child.
+- Testifier, who has seen the noncustodial parent or the member of the noncustodial parent home, consumes drugs or the like in the child’s presence.

-- Medical records or testimonials which project that some injury or sexual abuse has been caused by a non-custodial parent or a member of the household of the non-custodial parent.
+- Medical records or testimonials project that some injury or sexual abuse caused by a disqualify parent or a member of the noncustodial parent’s household.

-- The records, which lay witness to the criminal conviction of the non-custodial parents.
+- The records, which lay witness to the criminal conviction of the disqualify parents.

-It is best advised to take assistance from the lawyers and a well-read attorney for the same to safeguard your child.
+The best advice to take assistance from the lawyers and a well-read attorney to safeguard your child.